"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

-Participants' expressed needs for explanation shifted, however, when our interview questions moved away from gauging their curiosity about AI system details, and towards querying their actual, real-world use.
+Participants' expressed needs for explanation shifted, however, when our interview questions moved away from gauging their curiosity about AI system details, and towards querying their use of the app.
 While participants' needs for system details differed based on background and interest, they unanimously expressed a need for practically useful information that could improve their collaboration with the AI system.

-To begin, participants wanted a \textit{general understanding of the AI's capabilities and limitations} \interview{1,4,5,16,19,20}.
-P1 described a number of ways this understanding would help their use of Merlin: \shortquote{It would definitely first help me understand more about when certain identifications may be more or less reliable.
+To begin, participants wanted a general understanding of the AI's capabilities and limitations \interview{1,4,5,16,19,20}.
+P1 described a number of ways this understanding would help their use of the app: \shortquote{It would definitely first help me understand more about when certain identifications may be more or less reliable.
 But also it will help me supply better inputs to the app to try and get the best quality identification results that I can} \interview{1}.
-Participants had already tried to gain this understanding by pushing the AI to its limits.
-Some tried to fool the AI with non-bird sounds (e.g., sounds of other animals, bird impersonations) \interview{4,5,16,19}.
-Others have conducted more rigorous experimentation by altering their input (e.g., clip the audio recording, remove location information) and observing changes in the AI's output \interview{4,20}.
+Participants had already tried to gain this understanding by pushing the AI to its limits \interview{4,5,16,19,20}.
+Some had tried to fool the AI with non-bird sounds (e.g., sounds of other animals, bird impersonations) to understand when it works and when it breaks \interview{4,5,16,19}.
+Others had conducted more rigorous experimentation by altering their input (e.g., clip the audio recording, remove location information) and observing changes in the AI's output to understand what factors influence the AI's output and how \interview{4,20}.

-Another frequently expressed need was a \textit{display of the AI's confidence} \interview{1,2,3,4,6,13,18,20}.
-Participants wanted this information so they can better determine when to trust the AI's output.
+Another frequently expressed need was for a display of the AI's confidence \interview{1,2,3,4,6,13,18,20}.
+Participants wanted this information to better determine when to trust the AI's output.
 Concretely, P2 demanded for percentage-based confidence scores: \shortquote{If it doesn't give a percentage [...]
 I just don't have a gauge of how correct it is} \interview{2}.
 P7 requested the AI to qualify its output by saying ``it may not be the exact match'' or give a general answer (e.g., ``we don't know the exact species but this bird is in the Wren family'').